isc-at/WebSocketIRIS.js/README.md

  It is also NOT serviced by InterSystems Support !
 ~~~

-This is now the version compatible to IRIS unsing _IRIS Native API for Node.js_
+This is now the version compatible to IRIS using _IRIS Native API for Node.js_
 which is significantly different from the interface availaible for Caché.

-Node / JavaScript have wide reputation to work as a WebSocket client.
+Node / JavaScript have wide reputation to work as WebSocket client.
-By using the IRIS adapter it becomes easy to control it and to consume the results as a
+By using the IRIS adapter it becomes easy to control and to consume the results as a
-Client for WebSocket Servers and to collect the replies in Caché, Ensemble, ..
+Client for WebSocket Servers and to collect the replies in IRIS.

 I used node-v10.15.1-x64.msi and intersystems-iris-native package